nagyist/opendialog-dev-environment/README.md

 You can then run `phpunit`

-Keep in mind that this will use the same Dgraph instance used by the application so will likely be destructive to data within dgraph - we will update this setup to include a separate Dgraph instsance just for tests.
+Keep in mind that this uses a separate Dgraph instance so it will not be changing any data that the application itself is using.